History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Perhaps the earliest oriel window in England

 In the late 13th century Prudhoe housed Scottish prisoners awaiting ransom.
-Around the same time the castle defenses were strengthened, against the highly likely event of Scottish attack.
+Around the same time, the castle defences were strengthened, against the highly likely event of Scottish attack.

 The Gatehouse and Chapel